RUBBER DAM

 Our patients’ safety is our utmost priority.

-How is Rubber Dam being placed in?
+How is the Rubber Dam being placed?

 Rubber Dam for Your Safety and Better Outcomes